 - 22. Upon receipt of any allegations, the Research Integrity Officer should formally acknowledge the allegations received to the Complainant and outline the procedure that will be followed.
 If there is no specific and identifiable Complainant, or if the allegations are of a public or online forum nature, such acknowledgement may not be appropriate.
-The Research Integrity Officer shall inform the Respondent of the allegations that have been received. - 23.
+The Research Integrity Officer shall provide to the Respondent, in writing, full details of the allegations that have been received. - 23.
 The Research Integrity Officer will then carry out an initial review of the allegations, to consider whether the allegations would, if upheld, come within the definition of research misconduct as defined in UCD's Research Integrity Policy.
 This review will be carried out in a timely manner and the Research Integrity Officer may seek advice from a senior academic(s) in the relevant field.
 Where the allegation involves a student the Research Integrity Officer should consult with the Registrar or nominee. - (i) If the allegations are outside the definition of research misconduct, or if for any other reason the Research Integrity Officer believes an alternative university procedure would be more appropriate for handling the allegations, a written communication will be sent to the Complainant where possible, outlining (a) why the allegations will not be investigated using this procedure, and (b) which process (if any) might be appropriate for handling the allegations.
-The Respondent will also be informed. - (ii) If the Research Integrity Officer decides that the allegations are mistaken, frivolous, vexatious and/or malicious or insufficiently serious to merit consideration under this policy, the allegations will then be dismissed.
-This decision will, where possible, be reported to all parties in writing.
-If necessary, the Research Integrity Officer will take such steps as appropriate to support the reputation of the Respondent, the research project and the research environment. - (iii) The Research Integrity Officer may, in cases where they consider it appropriate to do so, engage in or commission such process of informal resolution as may be considered appropriate having regard to the matters at issue, instead of a formal inquiry. - (iv) If the allegations are such as to necessitate a formal inquiry, then the procedure shall progress to Stage 2, and the Research Integrity Officer will convene an inquiry panel. - 24.
-If the allegations concern situations that could lead to serious reputational damage for the University, the Research Integrity Officer may need to advise appropriate senior University officials relevant to the case of the allegations and the process underway.
-Every effort should be made to limit the number of personnel advised and to maintain confidentiality.
+The Respondent will also be informed.